monsoonmaelstrom/book2/book2.md

 “Now that’s something I wouldn’t mind doing,” I say, craning my head back to find his lips.

 His mouth is gentle on mine at first, but I’m insistent and he gives in, his lips parting and his tongue stroking across mine hungrily.
-This angle is terrible for anything longer than a few seconds, so I rotate so that I’m facing him, straddling his hips beneath the water.
+This angle is terrible for anything longer than a few seconds, so I rotate so I’m facing him, straddling his hips beneath the water.
 His hand moves up my hip, and over my waist before reaching my breast, gently caressing it.
 I moan softly as I rock against him a bit more, but he drops his hand and pulls back slightly.

 “We shouldn’t,” he says, sounding a touch breathless.